AustinHellerRepo/bytecon/README.md

 * Default
   * Usage of the ByteCon trait allows for appending and extracting bytes from a byte array.
 This is very useful for interacting with a byte stream.
   * ByteConverterFactory allows for generic registration of implementation of ByteConverter, allowing for generic usage by TypeId, returning an output value.
+* `"base"`
+  * The default feature that implements `ByteConverter` for many standard Rust types
+  * These can be disabled using `default-features = false` if you wish to implement your own byte structure yourself
 * `"burn"`
   * Contains implementations for the `burn` crate.
     * Excludes: `DType`